Culture: The Flavors of Philadelphia Life

 Historical old St. Peter's Church at 2nd and Pine called the ladies in to consult on why the beautiful old church built in 1764 would develop a dip in its roof, and were soon told that a rafter had rotted underneath the dip.
 Further investigations showed that all of the rafters were rotted at the point where they joined the top of the walls, and had to be replaced or reinforced.
 It eventually developed that a two-million dollar campaign had to be undertaken to finance the restoration.
 The details of the problem were the rafters had been made of gum wood, which is now unobtainable, and substitute wood of the same quality had to be identified, located, and transported.
 The original builder named Smith had also built Carpenter's Hall, so he knew what he was doing; it was just hard to find the same materials.
 The original construction might have lasted another couple hundred years, except there was a time when the upscale Society Hill neighborhood had largely been abandoned to fruit and vegetable distribution, and the congregation dwindled.
 To save money, the attic had been insulated to save heating costs.
 It did that, all right, but unfortunately it caused moisture to form, and rot to ensue.
 Bob Linck, a roofing contractor who was sitting near me, commented that it just went to prove an old adage.
 Eventually, the economy of excellence would emerge, and demonstrate its value.
 If reduced cost is what you want, just build things right, and leave them alone.

-The details are hazy, but sometime after graduating as a Registered Nurse my mother-in-law had a spell as a private-duty nurse for Mrs. Pulitzer, and, I suppose later, became head nurse in the University of Pennsylvania unit in France, during World War I. Let's talk about Mrs. Pulitzer, first.
+The details are hazy, but sometime after graduating as a Registered Nurse my mother-in-law had a spell as a private-duty nurse for the daughter of Mrs. Pulitzer, and, I suppose later, became head nurse in the University of Pennsylvania unit in France, during World War I. Let's talk about Mrs. Moore, first.
 The Pulitzers had given the Pulitzer Prize, owned a chain of newspapers, and naturally owned several houses.
-Although I have to imagine there was a Mr. Pulitzer somewhere, everything was referred to as if it belonged to Mrs. Pulitzer, and Mr. Pulitzer never appeared in the stories.They had a child with rheumatic fever, who was the reason they had a private nurse.
-Mrs. Pulitzer devoted one afternoon a week to paying bills, which were numerous because of all the staff they employed at several houses scattered around the country, in New York, at Bar Harbor, and so on.
+Although I have to imagine there was a Mr. Moore somewhere, everything was referred to as if it belonged to Mrs. Moore, and Mr. Moore never appeared in the stories.They had a child with rheumatic fever, who was the reason they had a private nurse.
+Mrs. Moore devoted one afternoon a week to paying bills, which were numerous because of all the staff they employed at several houses scattered around the country, in New York, at Bar Harbor, and so on.
 One day, seated at her desk, she turned to the nurse, and asked her if she had any idea what a burden it all was.

 Working as a woman doctor in the days when women were limited to 10% of the admissions to many colleges, and often excluded entirely, Mary Blakely graduated first in her co-ed class at Binghamton (NY) High School, followed by first in her class at Bryn Mawr College, and then first in her class at Columbia University's College of Physicians and Surgeons.
 In fact, she had the highest grades in five years at Bryn Mawr, and was selected as a medical interne at the Massachusetts General Hospital, going on to the nation's most prestigious radiology residency under Ross Golden at Presbyterian Hospital in New York, and subsequently with Aubry Hampton.
 During much of that time, she lived in Philadelphia and commuted on the train to New York.
 She had married me a year earlier, and the train conductor grew visibly more anxious as she became increasingly pregnant during the several-month commute from Philadelphia's Broad Street Station to Penn Station in New York.
 Both railroad stations have since been torn down, and the baby she was carrying has been retired for ten years after being Managing Director at Morgan Stanley.